jirudaya/archer2-spack/README.md

 ## Licensed packages

 Source code of licenced packages can be set in `archer2-cse/licensed_packages` .
-This directory is inonly accessible for the cse user.
+This directory is only accessible for the cse user.
 A new licensed package tarball needs to be placed in `archer2-cse/licensed_packages/<my-package-name>`.
 The mirror then needs to be built with